hapax/hapax.github.io/assets/simple-physics.md

 ---

 **February 8, 2020.** *The computational power of the humble napkin is awesome and underappreciated.
-I introduce three simple algorithms for the back of a napkin --- dimensional analysis, Fermi estimates, and random walks
-  --- and use them to figure out why rain falls, the length of the
+I introduce three simple napkin algorithms --- dimensional analysis, Fermi estimates, and random walks --- and use them to figure out why rain falls, the length of the
   E. coli genome, and the mass of a proton (among many other things!).*

 ### Contents